Cubans line up to buy, sell homes under new reform

 The business was already shifting to trying to match up buyers and sellers, but that sellers were asking too much money, said Aristides, another agent, who also declined to give his full name.

-"People are coming that want to buy small apartments for $4,000 or $5,000 (2,500 or 3,100 pounds) , but the prices being asked are several thousand above that," he said.
+"People are coming that want to buy small apartments for $4,000 or $5,000, but the prices being asked are several thousand above that," he said.
 "Think about who in Cuba has that kind of money -- nobody."

 The average Cuban earns just $18 a month, but experts believe the opening of the housing market will attract money, particularly from Cuban exiles who want good housing for their families in the homeland or as a bet on Cuba's future.